 Life

 Lucius Accius was born around 170 BCE in Pisaurum to a freedman.
-His early life is unknown, though he purposefully steered clear of a legal career.
-He pioneered the philological history of Latin literature, e.g. engaging in criticism of the authenticity of plays attributed to Plautus, and was a tragedian in his own right.
+His early life is unknown, though he was said to have steered clear of a legal career.
+He pioneered literary criticism and the philological history of Roman authors, engaging, for example, in the discussions on the authenticity of plays attributed to Plautus.
+He was also a tragedian in his own right.

 He was elected to the College of Poets (Collegium Poetarum) on account of his critical acclaim, though with that went ideas of self-importance: he wanted a large statue of himself placed in the Temple of the Muses (aedes Camenarum), for which the satirist Lucilius criticized him.

-Accius survived long enough to discuss with a young Cicero on literary matters (Cicero was 64 years his junior, and was likely talking to him after 88 BCE).
+Accius survived long enough to discuss with a young Cicero, who was 64 years his junior, on literary matters.
+He died sometime in the 80s BCE.

 Works